GovTechSG/seed-documentation/support/generate-diagnostic-files.md

 - If you are facing connectivity problems with GCC 2.0 CMP or SGTS services, you should generate a HAR (HTTP Archive) file and attach it to your service request.

-## Generate Cloudflare Access Diagnostic File
+## Generate Cloudflare Access Diagnostic file

 1. Log in to the [Cloudflare Access Application Launcher](https://gccgovsg.cloudflareaccess.com).
 2. Click on your profile name in the upper-right corner and select **Account**.